Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 The *Outline* part of the *Stylized Surface* shader allows you to add pseudo-outlines to your models.

 * **Enable Outline** — turns the outline on and off.
-Once turned on, a dedicated Renderer Feature will be added to the Renderer the scene is rendered in.
+Once turned on, a dedicated Renderer Feature will be automatically added to the Renderer the scene is rendered in.
 Unchecking _Enable Outline_ removes the Renderer Feature.
 More info — [a bit below](/#flat-kit-per-object-outline-renderer-feature).
 * **Select Renderer Feature** — locates and selects the Renderer the object-based Outline is used in as a Renderer Feature.
 More info — [a bit below](/#flat-kit-per-object-outline-renderer-feature).
 * **Width** determines how thick the outline is.
 * **Color** picks up the color of the outline.